Gossty/cse-15-lab-reports/lab-report-1-week-2.md

 ## Remotely Connecting

 Since my laptop runs on Mac operating system I will cover the steps required for Mac users to connect to **ieng6**.
-Here are the steps:
+Here they are:

+* Go to [this](https://sdacs.ucsd.edu/~icc/index.php) website and look for your CSE15L course-specific account.
+Follow the steps described on the website. ***On the last step, when trying to change password, press "enter" on your keyboard instead of clicking on the button.
+This issue took me almost a day to resolve, so be careful!***

-* open a terminal (hotkey shortcut: "control" + "shift" + "`" [a symbol next to shift])
+* Next open a terminal in VScode (hotkey shortcut: "control" + "shift" + "~");

-* type in `ssh cs15lwi22ant@ieng6.ucsd.edu` (instead of "ant" you should have some other letters) and enter your Password.
+* Type in `ssh cs15lwi22ant@ieng6.ucsd.edu` (instead of "ant" you should have some other letters) and enter your Password.

 If you do everything correctly, you should get the following output in a terminal:

 ![Image](SSH-login.png)

 **Note**: *You might get an "authenticity of host..." message.
-It's fine, you just need to type "yes" there.
+It's fine, you just need to type "yes" there.*

 ## Trying Some Commands

 Now we will try some commands:

 * `cd` – change directory.
 If we type in just cd it will go to **home** directory;

 * `cd <name>` – goes to other directory;

 * `ls` – shows a list of files and directories in the given directory;

-* `ls -a` – list of files and directories in the given directory including hidden files (that start with ".");
+* `ls -a` – list of files and directories in the given directory including hidden ones that start with ".";

 * `mkdir <nameOfFolder>` – creates a directory with a given name.

 Here is approximately what you should get: